-Sara Liyanage, author of 'Ticking off Breast Cancer', provides us with a little heads-up of what to expect throughout breast cancer treatment and includes plenty of checklists to help along the way.
+Sara Liyanage, author of 'Ticking off Breast Cancer', provides a heads-up of what to expect throughout breast cancer treatment and includes plenty of checklists to help along the way.

 I’m a naturally organised person.
 Some people (maybe my sister and my husband) might say that I’m a tad over-the-top organised.
 I’ve often wondered whether it makes me boring and perhaps perceived as lacking in spontaneity.
 Five years ago though, my organisational skills were certainly put to the test.